Intelligent Systems: History

-Intelligent Systems started when programmer Toru Narihiro was hired by Nintendo to port Famicom Disk System software to the standard ROM-cartridge format that was being used outside Japan on the NES.
-Similarly to the origins of HAL Laboratory, the team became an auxiliary program unit for Nintendo that provided system tools and hired people to program, fix, or port Nintendo-developed software.
-Much of the team's original work consists of minor contributions to larger games developed by Nintendo R&D1 and Nintendo EAD.
+Narihiro was tasked with porting software developed for the Famicom Disk System to ROM cartridges for the NES in West.
+The team became an auxiliary program unit for Nintendo that provided system tools and hired people to program, fix, or port Nintendo-developed software.
+Much of the team's original work was developed alongside Nintendo R&D1.
+During this time, Intelligent Systems was one of four companies that Nintendo used to code the majority of its games.
+Others included Pax Softnica, SRD, and HAL Laboratory.